Alternative Sex for Beginners: A Glossary of Terms

 Fellatio: Oral sex performed on a man.

-Fetish: An object that replaces people as primary object of love.
+Fetish: An object that replaces people as the primary object of love.

 Fisting: Inserting a fist or hand into the vagina or anus.